coryhouse/a11y/README.md

 - [ ] Do errors have a role="alert"?
 - [ ] Are any buttons disabled?
 Don't.
 [Disabled buttons suck](https://axesslab.com/disabled-buttons-suck/).
 Instead, [use aria-disabled and ignore clicks](https://css-tricks.com/making-disabled-buttons-more-inclusive/).
 Or, consider [these disabled button approaches and alternatives](https://stories.justinewin.com/disabled-buttons-dont-have-to-suck-10da0bb6d37e).
 - [ ] Is Navigation well-named?
 - [ ] Open the screen reader's rotor: Are links, heading, buttons all well named?
-Avoid links with text of "click here".
+(Avoid links with text of "click here").
+Do headings start at h1 and descend logically?
 - [ ] Is the HTML lang tag set when the language changes?
 - [ ] Is [autocomplete](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) set on the relevant form fields?
 - [ ] [Are `aria-live` and a skip link being used to announce new content/alerts/pages](https://www.gatsbyjs.com/blog/2019-07-11-user-testing-accessible-client-routing/)? **Note**: The aria-live attribute must be present in the DOM right from the beginning, even if the element doesn’t hold any message yet, otherwise, Assistive Technologies may not work properly.